-IFR study is no joke, and pilots need a solid IFR study guide to pass the IFR knowledge test and oral exam.
+IFR flying is no joke.
+Pilots need a solid instrument rating study guide to pass the IFR knowledge test and oral exam.

-I created this IFR study guide to pass the instrument knowledge test and oral exam and share everything you need to become a competent IFR-rated pilot.
+I created this instrument rating study guide to pass the IFR written test, checkride, and everything you need to become a competent IFR-rated pilot.

-Therefore, I divided this IFR study guide into multiple sections:
+Therefore, I divided this instrument study guide into multiple sections:

-- Section 1 – How to study for the Instrument rating written test?;
+- Section 1 – How to study for the IFR written test?;

-- Section 3 – What can you study to improve in your actual IFR flight?;
+- Section 2 – What to study to improve in your actual IFR flight?;

-Without following the steps, your Instrument flight training will become stressful and de-motivate you from pursuing an IFR license.
-Many private pilots give up Instrument flying halfway because they believe they are unworthy of IFR flying.
+It’s a significant reason private pilots give up instrument flying halfway because they believe they are unworthy of IFR flying.

-Section 1: How to study for the instrument rating written test?
+Section 1: How to study for the IFR written test?

-The instrument rating written test is essential to check a pilot’s aeronautical knowledge.
+The IFR written test is essential to check a pilot’s aeronautical knowledge.

-The reasoning I used Rod’ Machado’s IFR resources to study for IFR rating.
-Rod Machado is one of the best flight instructors, and he is famous for simplifying complicated subjects to help students remember.
-Especially his methods are helpful for IFR training.
+I used Rod Machado’s IFR resources to study for the IFR rating.
+Rod Machado is one of the best flight instructors, and he is renowned for simplifying complicated subjects and instilling subjects in student mind.